In Search Of A Better Life

 Even though Malta, according to the newspaper "Malta Today", has now let 400 refugees ashore who have been waiting for weeks on tourist ships off the coast of Malta, the situation is still very tense.

 France and Germany have also agreed to take in some refugees.
 Nevertheless, especially post Corona-times, further work must be done on the problem of sea rescue and a long-term European solution has to be found.
+For the people who have arrived in Europe after the long journey and the strains, a new life as an asylum seeker is only beginning.

 The Door Of Europe: Malta And The Refugee Crisis In Times Of Corona